Mayshinlyan/BigtableToSolr/README.md

       --num-masters=3
       ... other flags
       ```
 **Note**: It is important to add num-masters=3 so that Dataproc will be created in high availability mode with Zookeeper preinstalled.
 The Solr will then run with Zookeeper.
 Otherwise, there won’t be a Zookeeper port to run the Solr in SolrCloud mode.
-By default, the Dataproc cluster will provision 2 workers node which are necessary to run some underlying services.
+By default, the Dataproc cluster will provision 2 worker nodes which are necessary to run some underlying services.

 2. Create Solr Core
     - SSH into one of the the master worker